matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 1. Create the `scripts/increment-value.ts` file.
 There we will put the script to interact with the contract via L1.
 2. In order to interact with governance contract, we need its ABI.
-For your convenience, you can put it [here](./).
+For your convenience, you can copy it from [here-TODO](./).
 Create `scripts/governance.json` file and paste the ABI there.
 3. Paste the following template for the script:

 ```ts